 I also called my dentist who said that they were a provider for my health insurance company but were not familiar with the relationship with the new dental plan.

-Since the last representative I spoke to was a supervisor, and the one who I was to send the dental plan enrollment form to, I felt confident that my dentist was in the network.
+Since the last representative I spoke to was a supervisor, and the one to whom I was to send the dental plan enrollment form, I felt confident that my dentist was in the network.
 After I confirmed my enrollment in the dental plan on the first working day in January, I made an appointment with my dentist for a cleaning.
 There was a three-month waiting period, so I made it for April 2.